daiquocnguyen/CapsE/README.md

 ### Note SEARCH17

-As in an agreement, you "MUST" cite the paper [Search Personalization with Embeddings](https://arxiv.org/abs/1612.03597) whenever SEARCH17 is used to produce your published results.
+As in an agreement, you have to cite the paper [Search Personalization with Embeddings](https://arxiv.org/abs/1612.03597) whenever SEARCH17 is used to produce your published results.
 Unzip doc2vec.200.zip in the data/SEARCH17 folder.

 At the moment, I cannot release the text because of the privacy issues.